LeetaH666/Notes/docs/courses/big_data_analytics_and_application/QE_syllabus.md

 ### 21. Applications to Finance

 - Challenge of price prediction
+    - If we can predict the price precisely, we can trade and make money.
+However, if many people can do this, the price would not be what we predict.
+As a consequence, the **signal-to-noise ratio is low**.
+    - Non-stationarity (drift).
 - Backtest and performance measures
+    - **Compound annual growth rate (CAGR)**
+    - Sharpe ratio
+    - Maximum drawdown
 - Common pitfalls
 - Survivorship Bias